 If a hacker can get through the first firewall, he must gain unauthorized access to the services to carry out malicious operations; however, systems based on such networks are prepared to deal with such threats.

-However, if a hacker can cross the external firewall barrier and control DMZ-hosted systems, they will still have to go through the internal firewall defense mechanisms to access critical organizational resources.
+However, suppose a hacker can cross the external firewall barrier and control DMZ-hosted systems.
+In that case, they will still have to go through the internal firewall defense mechanisms to access critical organizational resources.

 Why should we use the civilian zone mechanism?